How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 Step Two: Plan Your Real Estate Business Structure

-Don’t forget to regularly review your initial business structure a few times per year—for example, when reporting quarterly figures.
-Regular reviews allow you to make changes to your structure without being stuck in one model for a full year.
+Remember to review your initial business structure a few times per year.
+For example, when reporting quarterly figures or financial health.
+Regular reviews allow you to make changes to your legal structure without being stuck in one model for a full year.

 ➡️ Choose between a franchise or an independent business model

-One of the first questions you must ask yourself is whether you want to be completely independent or buy into a franchise.
+One of the first decisions to make is whether you want to be completely independent or buy into a franchise, which will significantly impact your financial plan.

-The real estate sector is home to many large and successful franchises.
-That’s because they can give brokers brand recognition and help them attract clients quickly.
+The real estate sector has many extensive and successful franchises, which can give brokers brand recognition and help them attract clients quickly.

 Franchises also offer a range of advanced tools, including software for lead tracking, email marketing efforts, deal management, and commission calculating.